anfraz7/anyas-physics-major-advice/_pages/01-applying-for-grad-school-intro.md

 Here is a list of the programs I applied for:

+(Edit: updated to remove school names, I came back and read this and decided that specificity didn't add anything lol)

 <div style="display: grid; grid-template-columns: 1fr 1fr; gap: 20px; margin-top: 20px;">
 <div>